RN to BSN

 - Private Scholarships

-The Baccalaureate Degree in Nursing Program at Seton Hill University is pursuing initial accreditation by the Commission on Collegiate Nursing Education (www.ccneaccreditation.org).
-Applying for accreditation does not guarantee that accreditation will be granted.
+The Baccalaureate Degree in Nursing Program at Seton Hill University is accredited by the Commission on Collegiate Nursing Education (www.ccneaccreditation.org).